sohailshams/medi-score-calculation-py/README.md

 ## Developemt Process

 I developed this function in python and also setup python [unittest — Unit testing framework](https://docs.python.org/3/library/unittest.html) for testing purpose to make this function robust.
-My approach was to create a function that take observations as dictionary and then calculate the score of each individual observation object property.
+My approach was to create a function that take observations as dictionary and then calculate the score of each individual observation dictionary property.
 So I developed following functions in connection to the main **medi_score_calculation** function;

 1. get_air_or_oxygen_score
 1. get_consciousness_score